learn-co-students/react-toy-tales-nyc04-seng-ft-071220/solution_instructions.md

 }
 ```

-Fill out the `map()` statement so that it returns a ToyCard component.
+Fill out the `map()` statement so that the callback returns a ToyCard component.

 ```javascript
 // ToyContainer.jsx